 3. Use caulk

 To insulate windows effectively, you may need to use a combination of methods for the best results.
-So, if you can feel a draft coming through the window, before you apply plastic film, try using caulk to seal the gaps.
+If you can feel a draft coming through the window, before you apply plastic film, try using caulk to seal the gaps.
+Always ask your landlord/landlady though first if you rent.

 Caulk is easy to apply and can be used around all the joints in the window frame and the joint between the frame and the wall.